A Lot or a Little?

 Violence & Scariness

 Gunshots.
 A short fistfight.
 For a brief moment, George knocks over the furniture and loses his temper.
 It's a tough scene when George is slapped by Mr. Bower.
 George considers ending his life.
 Several people are killed off-screen, during the scenes where George sees what the world would be like without him in it.

 Did you know you can flag iffy content?
 Adjust limits for Violence & Scariness in your kid's entertainment guide.Get started

 Mention of a naked woman hiding in shrubbery, but nothing is shown.

 Did you know you can flag iffy content?
 Adjust limits for Sex, Romance & Nudity in your kid's entertainment guide.Get started

 Parents Need to Know

-Made just after the war, this movie was a favorite for both leading man Jimmy Stewart and director Frank Capra.
-And it's easy to see why.
+Made just after World War II, the film was a favorite for both leading man Stewart and director Capra.
 There's a delightful song and dance sequence, visually witty moments like the dance floor that converts into a swimming pool during a feverish Charleston competition, and sophisticated dialogue.
-Stewart gives the performance of a lifetime.
-Alternately affable and bitter, he is the movie's little-man hero.
-And if the movie is about broken dreams, it's conclusion is that these broken dreams can turn out to be a blessing.
+Stewart gives one of his best performances, showcasing the ways in which all our contributions, whether we see them as big or small, make a difference in the world.